Skip to main contentSkip to navigation

 What is the difference between MAS0902 and MAP1602 recovery?

 The MAS0902 is a SATA controller; the MAP1602 is PCIe Gen4 NVMe.
-Different interfaces, different failure modes, different PC-3000 utilities.
-The MAS0902 has full Active Utility support in PC-3000 SSD with documented Techno Mode entry.
-The MAP1602 uses an emerging Maxio Active Utility with Techno Mode access for firmware repair.
+Different interfaces, different failure modes, different recovery paths.
+The MAS0902 has full Active Utility support in PC-3000 SSD with documented Techno Mode entry for firmware-level recovery.
+The MAP1602 is not currently supported by PC-3000 firmware utilities; recovery depends on board-level repair to keep the original controller alive.
 The MAS0902 uses XOR data scrambling; the MAP1602 uses AES-256 hardware encryption.
 SATA recovery starts at $200.
 NVMe starts at $200.

 Can recovery software fix a dead Maxio SSD?

 Recovery software like Disk Drill, EaseUS, or R-Studio works when the SSD is physically healthy and the problem is logical: accidental deletion (with TRIM disabled), a corrupted partition table, or a formatted volume.
 When the Maxio controller is dead, stuck in firmware panic, or showing its raw silicon descriptor (MAP1602, MAP1202) instead of the drive model name, software can't communicate with the drive at all.
-Lab recovery with PC-3000 SSD is required for controller-level and firmware-level failures.
+For supported SATA controllers (MAS0902, DM918), PC-3000 SSD provides firmware-level recovery.
+For NVMe controllers (MAP1602, MAP1602A), board-level repair is the recovery path.

 Are Maxio SSDs encrypted?